 Building off of a plastic free foundation is definitely proving to be a lot more work and a lot more restrictions, but like anything else, practice will always bring improvement.

-While I aspire to be vegan and I aspire to live plastic free and shop bulk, I still get chicken wings from time-to-time and trash empty containers of peanut butter once in a while, but it’s getting easier to stay away from those habits the longer I discipline myself.
+While I practice vegan cooking and a vegan lifestyle, and I aspire to live plastic free and shop bulk, I still get chicken wings from time-to-time and trash empty containers of peanut butter once in a while, but it’s getting easier to stay away from those habits the longer I discipline myself.

 A work in progress feels better than giving up, so I’m at the point where I just want to try what I can, and enjoy the ride.